-Yoga is an exercise that involves stretching, balance and increased flexibility.
+Yoga is an exercise that involves strengthening, stretching, breathing and balancing.
 During the first few months of pregnancy, traditional yoga poses are completely safe.
 As the pregnancy progresses, expecting women may find certain poses are no longer comfortable or unsafe for the baby due to changes in the female body and balance issues associated with pregnancy.

 Prenatal yoga is a modified version of the exercise created to allow pregnant women to continue practicing yoga throughout pregnancy.
 Prenatal yoga poses are broken up into three categories for the three trimesters of pregnancy.
 Long time yoga followers may find they are more comfortable attending their regular yoga classes, but certain changes in each pose will need to be made as the uterus grows larger.